How to Use OpenVPN in Egypt and Bypass the Ban with 100% Working VPN

 4. IPVanish

 IPVanish also offers over 850 servers in more than 60 different countries with a total of more than 40,000 shared IP addresses available, which helps to facilitate access to blocked websites.
-With one of the most helpful customer service teams available around the clock, they are a great bet for Egyptian internet users.
+With one of the most helpful customer service teams available around the clock, they are a great bet for anyone trying to run OpenVPN in Egypt.
 All this comes at a very reasonable price made even better by an exclusive offer for AddictiveTips readers.

 Read our full IPVanish review.